suchialex/CINS3002-HW05/instructions.md

    - Print the returned list (you may use suchi_print(), after importing it)
    - 📜 Test your code
      - See if the multi-dimensional list is being printed correctly
-     - Clear the contents of the file and ensure an empty list is printed
+     - Clear the contents of the file and ensure an empty list is printed (🚩 replace the contents after testing)
      - Misspell the file name and ensure an empty list is printed
 </details>